 LED video walls are the hot item in 2018.
 Do you need 4K?
 What size display?
 LED?
 LCD?
 OLED?
 What new products are around the corner?
 Sit in on this workshop to find out.
 New technology LED video walls will be used in this session.

 Panelists: Brian Norris (Bowen), Steve Manolatos (Panasonic), Tom Wilmers (Digital Projection)

 Everyone has great ideas for exhibits.
 The challenge is in translating great ideas into great exhibits.
 Creative and organized are fully compatible ideas.
 This session explores how exciting and engaging exhibits are created using an organized methodology including: Planning, Budgeting, Design, Evaluation, Fabrication and Installation.
 Case studies include Knock, Knock Children's Museum (Baton Rouge).

-Presenters: Jeff Bowen, Penny Sander (Cambridge 7 Associates, Boston)
+Panelists: Jeff Bowen, Penny Sander (Cambridge 7 Associates, Boston)

 What is "true" networked video and audio over real IP?
 When do you use it??
 How is it more flexible and how does it save $$ over other methods.

 What is Dante digital audio?

 Various types of equipment and installation methods are discussed.
 Case studies include the Northwest Mutual Identity Center and various planetarium projects.